danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 What is the main difference between useMemo and useCallback?

-useMemo memoizes the result of a computation, while useCallback memoizes the function itself<!-- .element: class="fragment" -->
+useMemo memoises the result of a computation, while useCallback memoises the function itself<!-- .element: class="fragment" -->

 Note:
 - useMemo: Cache computed value